Give2Peer/g2p-client-android/README.md

 _"If it's free, you're the product."_

 Hosting a server costs money.
-We can pay for a couple years from our own pocket, but eventually the service must be able to pay for its own running costs.
+We can pay for a couple years from our own pocket, but eventually the service must be able to pay for its own running costs, or it will shut down.

 You'll be the product for a while, as the server will measure your total usage for a year or two and show you (exactly!) how much you should give to keep it afloat for another year.